 “The penalties are something we have to clean up because eventually, it’s going to cost us down the road,” Quintero said.
 “The guys know that.
 Some of [the penalties] were selfish and some were dumb.
 We can fix those.”

 The win brought the Timberwolves to a 4-3 record overall and 3-1 in district play.
-It came after the Timberwolves lost their first homecoming game in twenty years to East View the week before.
+It came after the Timberwolves lost their first homecoming game in four years to East View the week before.

 “It was a great confidence booster,” Viloria said.
 “It sets us up for the next game and shows the rest of the district what’s going to happen next.”